 - Two letters of reference from faculty members from the applicant's institution or an institution that the applicant has attended.
-The letters should be addressed to the Thomas J. Bardos Science Education Awards for Undergraduate Students Awards Committee, and should comment on the applicant's academic and personal qualifications for this award.
+The letters should be addressed to the Undergraduate Scholar Awards Committee, and should comment on the applicant's academic and personal qualifications for this award.
 Letters of recommendation should always be on letterhead with visible signatures.

 - Curriculum vitae or resume.